eda6767/cloud_composer/README.md

 </sub>

-<sub> In contract to default BigQueryValueCheckOperator, BigQueryInsertJobOperator - for using BigQueryHook method we have to define connection in Airflow.
+<sub> Which is very importtant here in contrast to default _BigQueryValueCheckOperator_ , _BigQueryInsertJobOperator_ - for using _BigQueryHook_ method we have to define a new connection in Airflow.
 For this purpose we are selecting Admin/ Connections. </sub>
 <br>
 <br/>